 While seasonality, day of the week, and festivities all play a part, the location of your property and how it’s positioned will also play crucial roles.
 Expect higher occupancy for vacation homes during the weekends but Airbnbs designed for business travel will probably do much better during weekdays.

-What we have to remember is that dynamic pricing plays a large role in maximizing your property’s return.
+What we have to remember is that dynamic pricing plays a large role in maximising your property’s return.
 So much so that according to data from Beyond Pricing, static pricing plans can stand to gain up to 43% on revenues when switched to dynamic pricing.
 Property management usually includes optimised pricing for your listings and you can take advantage of this when you sign up for their services.

 At Hometime, we take care of every single component of your Airbnb listing, from cleaning, customer service, maintenance, and yes, even professional photography and optimised pricing.
 Get in touch with us for a free consultation and let’s work together on making your listing reach its highest potential.